-- 1. Upon graduation, students will have a thorough understanding of criminological theory. - 2.
-Upon graduation, students will be able to understand, critique, and design a research analysis and interpret statistical data. - 3.
-Upon graduation, students will be able to analyze criminal justice policies at the local, state, and national levels and develop evidence-based policy recommendations. - 4.
-Upon graduation, students will be able to critically assess ethical dilemmas in justice systems.
+- 1. Upon graduation, students will be able to analyze the social, psychological, and environmental factors contributing to crime and critically evaluate theoretical perspectives on crime and justice. - 2.
+Upon graduation, students will be able to recognize effective research design strategies and interpret statistical data for criminal justice issues. - 3.
+Upon graduation, students will be able to analyze criminal legal policies at the local, state, and national levels and develop evidence-based policy recommendations. - 4.
+Upon graduation, students will be able to recognize and address ethical dilemmas in justice systems. - 5.
+Upon graduation, students will be able to apply effective communication strategies to collaborate with diverse stakeholders.